JakBul/1stMS/README.md

 - [Google Developer Tools](https://developers.google.com/web/tools/chrome-devtools) used as a primary method of fixing spacing issues, finding bugs, and testing responsiveness across the project
 - [Grammarly](https://www.grammarly.com/) used to fix the thousands of grammar errors across the project
 - [Coloors](https://coolors.co/) used to create a colour palette for the design
-- [Color Contrast Accessibility Validator](https://color.a11y.com/) allowed me to test the colour contrast of my webpage
 - [W3C Markup Validation Service](https://validator.w3.org/) used to validate all HTML code written and used on this webpage
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/#validate_by_input) used to validate all CSS code written and used on this webpage
 - [AmIResponsive](http://ami.responsivedesign.is/) used to generate repsonsive image used in README file